 There are, however, some interesting parallel early rabbinic sources that remained largely unexplored until the 20th century when women’s Torah education became a central issue.

-In Tosefta Berakhot there is a fascinating source that discusses whether men and women in different states of tum’ah (ritual impurity) are permitted to read Torah and study Jewish text.
+In Tosefta Berakhot there is a fascinating text that discusses whether men and women in different states of tum’ah (ritual impurity) are permitted to read Torah and study Jewish text.
 The only category excluded from such pursuits are men who have experienced a seminal emission.